microsoft/fluentui/packages/react-components/react-infobutton/Spec.md

 - Tab order
   - When tabbing through the page, the button should be a tab stop.
   - When focused on the button, pressing `Enter` or `Space` should open the Popover.
-    - Focus is not trapped within the Popover, it should stay in the button.
+    - If the popover does not contain any focusable items, focus should stay on the button.
   - When focused on the button, pressing `Escape` should close the Popover.
   - When the Popover is open and it has focusable items, tabbing should move to the next focusable item.
     - When focused on an item inside the Popover, pressing `Escape` should close the Popover and return to the button.